 How to Make an Eggplant Parmesan (Parmigiana di Melanzane)?

-Slice the Eggplants and throw some coarse salt on top, so it takes away their bitterness.
+Baking the eggplant.
+Prepare a baking dish (optionally with baking sheets, or parchment paper).
+Make eggplant slices and throw some coarse salt on top, so it takes away their bitterness.

 Remove the extra coarse salt.
-Dry the eggplants with a tablecloth.
+Dry the eggplants with a tablecloth or paper towels.
 Oil a tray put them on it with a splash of extra virgin oil, and bake them in the oven.

-Assemble: Place a layer of tomato sauce, followed by a layer of grilled eggplant, salt, and pepper, followed by mozzarella and parmesan cheese, until you run out of ingredients.
+Assemble: Place a layer of the marinara sauce, followed by a layer of baked eggplant slices, salt, and pepper, followed by mozzarella and grated parmesan cheese, until you run out of ingredients.
 Top with this 5 Minutes Vegan Parmesan

-Bake and let it rest for 10 minutes before serving.
+Bake until the vegan cheese is melted and let it rest for 10 minutes before serving.
 Ready!

 It is not the easiest dish to make, but it is easy enough to take it on for any given day dinner when you have more than one to two hours and want to make something extra special.